• About/Start Here

 What Do Texas Travel Information Centers Offer?

-• Texas official travel map
+• A free Texas official travel map

-• Texas State Travel Guide
+• A free Texas State Travel Guide

-• other free maps
+• Other free maps

-• information on road conditions
+• Information on road conditions

-• points of interest
+• Points of interest

-• maximum speed limits
+• What are the maximum speed limits

 • Texas attractions

-• seat belt laws
+• Seat belt laws

-• weather and forecast
+• The weather and forecast

-• information on toll roads and traffic signs
+• Information on toll roads and traffic signs

-• highway rest area locations
+• Highway rest area locations

 • Places to stay overnight